anton-g/blog/content/blog/nordicjs-2019/index.md

 Finishing off the entire conference was this amazing talk by the **hilarious** Sara Vieira about "building dumb shit".
 I don't want to go into to much details about the talk because I believe it's much better if you watch it for yourself.
 But I'll say that you'll hear about (not) making the world a better place, why useless is not worthless, what an NPM drinking game looks like and much much more.
 Just watch it.

 It was a perfect mix of serious and silly and ended up being my favorite talk of the conference.
-So inspiring and motivating that at a hackathon a week later I developed a chrome extension that screams back when you scream at your computer ¯\\\_(ツ)_/¯
+So inspiring and motivating that at a hackathon a week later I developed a chrome extension that screams back when you scream at your computer ¯\\\_(ツ)\_/¯

 #### Finally

-The entire conference was live streamed at Twitch ([day 1](https://www.twitch.tv/videos/492603232) & [day 2](https://www.twitch.tv/videos/493016688)) so if you can't wait for the videos to be uploaded you can already watch it all (I'll update this post with link to the videos when they're uploaded).
+The entire conference was live streamed at Twitch ([day 1](https://www.twitch.tv/videos/492603232) & [day 2](https://www.twitch.tv/videos/493016688)) and all videos have also been uploaded to [YouTube](https://www.youtube.com/user/nordicjs).
 It was by far the greatest conference I've attended so if you get the chance to attend I highly recommend it.